Yianni-Mitropoulos/simple-recursive-ui/README.md

 # simple-recursive-ui
-SRUI is a simple UI framework for JavaScript that makes recursively locating your HTML elements a breeze
+SRUI is a simple UI framework for JavaScript that makes recursively locating your HTML elements a breeze.

 # example
-The file example.html illustrates how to use the library
+The file example.html illustrates how to use the library.

 # gotchas
 1. To specify an event handler, do not use arrow functions!
 You have to use the "function" keyword.
 Otherwise your code will probably not work.